This site uses cookies. View our Cookie Policy to learn more about how and why.

 2025–26 availability and capacity changes

-On-site classes are available for booking from January 6 through May 29, 2026; on Tuesdays, Thursdays and Fridays, 10am–2pm.
-We are not able to offer two concurrent classroom programs at this time.
+General access to our 2026 field trip availability is now open to all schools!
+On-site classes can be requested between 10am and 2pm on Tuesdays, Thursdays and Fridays, February 10–May 29, 2026.
+We are NOT able to offer two concurrent classroom programs at this time.
 We apologize for any inconvenience and appreciate your understanding.

-We’re unable to offer a waiting list for access to programs or general bookings.
-When they become available in early 2026, it will be on a first-come, first-served basis.
-Please do not contact our Registration team to ask about a specific field trip date; we receive an extremely high volume of inquiries and don’t have capacity to answer individual visit requests.
-Instead, we request that you refer to our convenient live calendar of availability.
+Please do not contact the Registration team to ask about your specific field trip date.
+We receive an extremely high volume of inquiries, so we do not have capacity to answer individual visit requests.
+Instead, please refer to our convenient live calendar of availability for when future dates become available.

-Information about when 2026 bookings will open to all groups will be posted to our website as soon as it’s available.
-You can receive updates about registration and other news for educators by signing up for our Seattle Aquarium mailing list (specifically by checking the “educator news” box).
+On-site classes are not available during the summer break months of June to September.
+Information about when 2026–27 school year bookings open will be posted to our website as soon as it’s available.
+You can receive updates about registration and other news for educators by signing up for our Seattle Aquarium mailing list and checking the “educator newsletter” box.

 Before you book...